- Supply chain segmentation is a method of inventory classification.

 This master data review cycle concept is the same concept as was applied previously to inventory management.
 Of course, a lot less work because this review cycle is for setting master data — and prevents the settings from falling out of date.

 This is also important because master data is often changed in reaction to short-term needs.
-But is often not changed back.
+But is usually not turned back.

 What is Forecastability?